webplatform/docs-wpd/Infrastructure/architecture/Reports_to_review_status/index.md

 '''Note''' this block is an example of what you can use to have a '''DynamicForward''' automatically installed.

+To connect to the salt master, you’d have to do this instead and all will be setup automatically:

+  ssh production.wpdn

+You can even connect to a VM directly using the salt master as a ''Jump Box''

+  ssh app1.production.wpdn

+To use the proxy, you need at least one SSH connection established to the infrastructure.

 '''IMPORTANT''' Make sure you always use the connection block that the salt master provides you at connection time as this example here might become outdated.